FreeWebOS/libpbnjson/README.md

 To enable key-value logging with PmLogLib, user application can be linked with PmLogLib library.

+## TODO
++ Warnings: generates a lot of C11 warnings with Clang

 # Copyright and License Information

 Unless otherwise specified, all content, including all source code files and